banana-galaxy/csv_graphing/README.md

 windows: `source ./venv/Scripts/activate` or `source ./venv/bin/activate`\
 Please note you need to be in the "csv_graphing" directory to activate the venv.

-### assemble different frequency files into a single one for each type of measurement
-example: `python3 assemble.py floor_low_freq.csv floor_medium_freq.csv floor_high_freq.csv`

-The assemble.py file will produce an `output.csv` file, make sure to rename it.
-If there already is an `output.csv` file it will create an `output1.csv`, then `output2.csv` and so on.\
-There can be as much files of different frequencies as you want.

 ### creating the graph
-Once you have all the files of the different types of measurements you want you can create a graph.\
-We create a graph with `graphing.py`.\
 `graphing.py` creates graphs based on a configuration file.
 The configuration file contains the following information:\
 - The name of the graph
 - The size of the graph